What is Populism? – Understanding Populism in History, American Populism, and General Modern Populism in the West

 Populism and the Populist Movement in America for Dummies.

-TIP: Populism is not so easily defined, as odd is that is since it is a significant worldwide movement.
+TIP: If you haven’t noticed, Populism is not so easily defined… which is odd, as it is a significant worldwide movement currently [here in 2017] effecting global politics as it acts as a pushback against “neoliberal globalization” and “economic inequality“.
 See the Wikipedia page on populism for another viewpoint, or see our citations below to contrast and compare with our essay on populism.
+In simple terms, it is not the bourgeoisie, it is the proletariat.

 TIP: Populism typically resonates with the frustration felt by the majority, but it doesn’t need to be a majority ideology.
 In fact, populist leaders and parties are often ushered in by a substantial minority of underdogs fighting against “the establishment.”
 Examples of this are Lenin’s “majority party” Bolsheviks and the “popular sovereignty” movements of the American South before the Civil War; neither populist movement had majority support despite their naming conventions.